martafilipa/gan-image-database/results/README.md

 - **HEVC Intra benchmark**: The HiFiC solution was compared against a conventional compression solution, namely, HEVC Intra.
 The pairs used compared each HiFiC image with a HEVC image obtained for similar bitrates.

-This amount to a total of `456` test pairs.
+This amounts to a total of `456` test pairs.
 In [jdg.csv](/jdg.csv) file are presented the binary results of the subjective assessment.

 # Objective quality metric